PaperMC/Starlight/TECHNICAL_DETAILS.md

 Starlight Technical Details
 ==

+## Obsoletion notice

+Given the 1.20 Vanilla light engine copies basically everything from Starlight in this document and then some, the comparisons to Vanilla and Phosphor are invalid.
+This document is then only valid for versions from 1.16 to 1.19.

+## Old intro

 First and foremost, Starlight is a Vanilla-like light engine.
 I've seen some people say it's not, however just because Starlight is fast enough to defeat typical "light suppressors" does not mean I break Vanilla lighting.